gianni-rosato/aviator/README.md

 [AV1](https://wiki.x266.mov/docs/video/AV1) aims to be royalty-free efficient alternative to older codecs like [H.265](https://wiki.x266.mov/docs/video/HEVC) and [H.264](https://wiki.x266.mov/docs/video/AVC).

-To encode AV1 video, we've traditionally used the mainline [SVT-AV1](https://wiki.x266.mov/docs/encoders/SVT-AV1) production encoder to power scalable, fast, and feature-rich encoding in Aviator.
-As of early 2024, we've opted to switch to [SVT-AV1-PSY](https://github.com/gianni-rosato/svt-av1-psy) in order to maintain more control over the encoder's development and optimize for visual fidelity as much as possible.
+To encode AV1 video, we're using [SVT-AV1-PSY](https://svt-av1-psy.com/) to optimize our encoding pipeline for maximum visual fidelity per bit.
 SVT-AV1-PSY promises users a fast, perceptually optimized AV1 encoder implementation that is designed to effectively take advantage of system resources.

 Aviator comes bundled with its own version of FFmpeg that is capable decoding videos, upscaling & downscaling videos with the sharp Catmull-Rom scaling algorithm, & encoding audio using the Opus audio codec via libopus.